-Experts are warning that Artificial Intelligence (AI) and the Internet of Things is likely to affect the entire landscape of the insurance industry as we know it.
-Change is here, more is coming.
+Experts are predicting that Artificial Intelligence (AI) and the Internet of Things (IoT) is likely to affect the entire landscape of the insurance industry.

-Here are the three ways that AI will enhance the insurance buying experience:
+Here are the three ways that AI will enhance your insurance buying experience

-Chatbots Will Recognize You: Advanced image recognition and social data can be used to personalize sales conversations.
+Advanced image-recognition and social data will be used to personalize your service experience.

-Insurers Can Customize Your Coverage: Machine learning can allow a fully online or app-based shopping experience.
+Machine learning will allow for a fully online or app-based insurance shopping experience.

-The South African insurance industry is highly regulated in order to protect both customers and insurance companies, but the regulatory framework has not kept up with technological developments.
-South Africa (as well as other countries) does not have any laws that deal specifically with AI.
+In South Africa, the insurance industry is highly regulated in order to protect both customers and insurance companies, but the regulatory framework has unfortunately not kept up with technological developments.

-This raises the question as to what will happen when an insurance company using AI rejects a claim and what the right of recourse afforded to the client would be.
+So what will happen, for example, if an insurance company using AI rejects your insurance claim and what will your right of recourse be?

-An insurance company currently using an AI chatbot to handle claims has indicated that should a claim be rejected, reasons for the decision will be made available, and in most cases, the reasons for rejecting the claim could be resolved.
+A local insurance company, already using an AI chatbot to handle claims, has indicated that should one of their claims be rejected, reasons for the decision will be made available, and a thorough investigated will be launched.

 Whether it’s telematics, self-driving cars, chatbots or monitored smart homes, it’s ultimately likely customers will move towards insurers who’re able to best harness Artificial Intelligence to improve their customer experience, as well as their claim-management process.

-Most customers judge the performance of insurance products when they need to be paid, not when they make their purchase.
-But buying insurance, or filing a claim, with just a few clicks of a mouse has undeniable appeal …
+After all, most people judge the performance of insurance products when they need to be paid, not when they make their purchase.
+But buying insurance, or filing a claim, with just a few mouse clicks has undeniable appeal …

 * This article is provided for informational purposes only and should not be construed as legal or financial advice.